Open-Science-Training-Handbook/-Open-Science-TrainingHandbook_TUR/05ExamplesAndPracticalGuidance/README.md

     * Offline alternative: large paper with axes printed or drawn, sticky dots

-* Level of prior knowledge needed
+* Gerekli ön bilgi düzeyi

     * None; some background knowledge on the topic is useful to get informed opinions rather than gut feelings (although the latter may be useful to collect too)

-* Things to bear in mind
+* Akılda tutulması gerekenler

     * If done on paper, it might make sense to have people mark down their answer  individually first, before placing their dot on the map.
 This prevents peer pressure / bias.

-* How to adapt for other purposes
+* Başka amaçlar için nasıl uyarlanır?

     * This exercise can be adapted to many different questions and topics